metta-systems/libsss/doc/spec.md

 #### 4.2.5 DECONGESTION frame

 Decongestion feedback frame contents are specific to chosen decongestion method in the channel.
 Frame format for several implemented methods will be listed here.

+Figure 6: Decongestion frame layout
 ```
       0         1         2
  +---------+---------+---------+  .....  +---------+
  | Type(5) | Subtype | Method specific contents    |
  +---------+---------+---------+  .....  +---------+
 ```
-Type `uint8_t`: Frame type byte (5 for decongestion frame)
+ * Type `uint8_t`: Frame type byte (5 for decongestion frame)

 The following diagrams show method specific contents section starting from subtype byte, type is the same for all these packets and is omitted for brevity.